 Tap the Reset button to disregard all changes you’ve made while in Transform mode.
 Your content will revert to its original state.

-If you’ve been transforming your content over multiple steps and only want to undo the last adjustment you made, tap the canvas with two fingers to perform a standard Undo.
+If you only want to undo the last adjustment you made, tap the canvas with two fingers to perform a standard Undo.
 To Redo, tap with three fingers.

-Once you leave Transform mode, Procreate compresses all your Transform actions into one step, making them into a single undo.
+Once you leave Transform mode, Procreate compresses all your Transform actions into one step.
+This will make all the combined steps into a single undo.
 You can change this behavior in Settings by toggling ‘Simplified Undos’ off.
-Procreate will then remember every step you take in Transform mode, allowing you to undo each stage one by one even after you’ve committed the whole Transformation.
+Procreate will then remember every step you take in Transform mode.
+This allows you to undo each stage one by one even after you’ve committed the whole Transformation.

 Transform and Rotate with precision by using numeric input

-Perform an accurate Freeform Transform, Uniform Transform or Rotate using a numeric keypad to enter mathematically precise widths, heights and angles.
+Perform an accurate Freeform Transform, Uniform Transform or Rotate using a numeric keypad.
+Use the iOS keyboard to enter mathematically precise widths, heights and angles.

 Freeform and Uniform Transform using numeric input

-To perform a pixel perfect Freeform or Uniform Transform, Tap any of the blue corner or side nodes of the bounding box surrounding the object you wish to transform.
-This will invoke a numeric keypad that allows you to enter the exact pixel hight and width you wish your transform to be.
+To perform a pixel perfect Freeform or Uniform Transform.
+Tap any of the blue corner or side nodes of the bounding box surrounding the object you wish to transform.
+This will invoke a numeric keypad allowing you to enter your transforms exact pixel hight and width.

-To perform a Uniform Transform, keep the Link icon in-between the X & Y values connected and enter the pixel width or height you wish to transform your object by.
+To perform a Uniform Transform, keep the Link icon in-between the X & Y values connected.
+Enter the pixel width or height you wish to transform your object by.

-To perform a Freeform Transform, Tap the Link icon in-between the X & Y values so it unlinks and enter the pixel height and width you wish to transform your object by.
+To perform a Freeform Transform, Tap the Link icon in-between the X & Y values so it unlinks.
+Enter the pixel height and width you wish to transform your object by.

-Note that because you are transforming by pixels you can only enter whole numbers and not decimal points.
+Note: Because you are transforming by pixels you must enter whole numbers and not decimal points.